Ashchurch–Barnt Green line: Evesham and Redditch Railway

 A 1904 Railway Clearing House Junction Diagram showing (centre) railways in the Evesham area.

 Evesham had two railway lines, but interested parties there saw the advantage of a direct connection to Birmingham, and they supported a proposed Evesham and Redditch Railway.
 The line was to be 17 miles in length.
-The Evesham and Redditch Railway was incorporated by the Evesham and Redditch Railway Act of 13 July 1863; authorised capital was £189,600.
+The Evesham and Redditch Railway was incorporated by the Evesham and Redditch Railway Act 1863 (26 & 27 Vict. c. cxiv) of 13 July 1863; authorised capital was £189,600.
 The company was leased to the Midland Railway on incorporation.

 Part of the line, from Evesham to Alcester, a distance of nearly ten miles, opened to goods traffic on 16 June 1866.
 Colonel Yolland for the Board of Trade approved passenger opening, and passenger trains started running on 17 September 1866.
 Four trains ran daily between Alcester and Evesham, with two on Sundays, and after a short period these were combined with the Ashchurch trains, but the Gloucester through trains had been discontinued.

 This opening left 7 miles between Alcester and Redditch to be completed; there was a 330-yard tunnel under the southern end of the town at Redditch.
 The line was completed on 4 May 1868.
 The Redditch Railway's terminus station was closed and a through station was opened about a quarter of a mile to the south.
 The new location was more convenient to the town centre.
 Between Redditch and Evesham the line comprised single track with passing loops; from Evesham to Ashchurch the track was double throughout.

-The company was vested in the Midland by the Midland Railway (Additional Powers) Act 1882.
+The company was vested in the Midland by the Midland Railway (Additional Powers) Act 1882 (45 & 46 Vict. c. cxxx).